CSHL-devon/SequenceMachine/Docs/BillofMaterials.md

 4X  #10-32 screws (for manifold, 3/4"lg) (McMaster-Carr# 91772A831)
 4X  #10 nylon spacers (3/8"OD x 3/8"Lg) (McMaster-Carr# 94639A454)
 1x Laser cut vial plate
 1x Laser cut top plate
+Various Thorlabs parts (or whatever structural elements you have laying around) for the 3D-Printed flowmeter holder if mounting the final dilution/balance flowmeters remotely as in the example machine.

 #### Flow-related